-The elections to the National Assembly and to the Senate as well as the appointments to this latter Chamber take place twenty days at least and fifty days at most before the expiration of the powers of each Chamber.
+The elections to the National Assembly and to the Senate take place twenty days at least and fifty days at most before the expiration of the powers of each Chamber.

-The law establishes the number of members of each Assembly, the conditions of eligibility, the regime of ineligibilities and incompatibilities, the modalities of the ballot, the conditions under which it gives rise to organize new elections or to proceed to new appointments in the case of vacancy of seats of Deputies or of Senators.
+The law establishes the number of members of each Assembly, the conditions of eligibility, the regime of ineligibilities and incompatibilities, the modalities of the ballot, the conditions under which it gives rise to organize new elections in the case of vacancy of seats of Deputies or of Senators.